cocos/cocos-docs/en/components/sprite.md

 | Size Mode | Specify the size of the Sprite<br>`Trimmed` automatically fit to the size of the sprite cropped<br>`Raw` automatic fit for sprite original size<br>`Custom` use the node preset size.
 When the user manually modifies `Size` properties, `Size Mode` will be automatically set to `Custom`.
 | Trim | Whether the transparent pixel area is included in the node bounding box, which takes effect only when the Type is set to Simple.
 Please refer to [Auto Trim for SpriteFrame](../asset-workflow/trim.md).
 | Src Blend Factor | The source image blend mode.
-| Dst Blend Factor | the destination image blend mode.
+| Dst Blend Factor | The destination image blend mode.
 Together with the above properties, you can mix the foreground and background Sprite in different ways to render, and the effect preview can refer to [glBlendFunc Tool](http://www.andersriggelsen.dk/glblendfunc.php).

 After adding the Sprite component, drag the Texture or SpriteFrame type resource from the **Assets** to the `Sprite Frame` attribute reference.
 Then, the resource image can be displayed through the Sprite component.